alexpriceco/VEXvolt/README.md

-# VEXvolt
+## VEXvolt Website

-VEXvolt is an easier, cheaper way to check VEX battery voltage.
+Add stuff to this readme